mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 seabed mapping is also underway, presumably to locate suitable regions for an aquatic or semi–aquatic population to be settled in.

-Some of the Imperial scientists working in Nexine’s oceans are Dolphins.
+Some of the Imperial scientists working in Nexine's oceans are Dolphins.
 These were uplifted to sentience long ago and are now a species apart from their lesser cousins.
 Their unique insight into the aquatic conditions of Nexine will likely prove invaluable to the